Skip to content

 When is it?

-The Gaadys will take place in November 2024.
+The Gaady Awards will take place on November 21, 2024.

 Where is it?